Juozas Urbšys

 Juozas Urbšys (29 February 1896 – 30 April 1991) was a prominent interwar Lithuanian diplomat, the last head of foreign affairs in independent interwar Lithuania, and a translator.
-He served in the military between 1916 and 1922, afterwards joining the Lithuanian Ministry of Foreign Affairs.
-In 1938 Urbšys was named its head and served in this position until Lithuania's occupation in 1940.
+He served in the military between 1916 and 1922 and then joined the Lithuanian Ministry of Foreign Affairs.
+In 1938, Urbšys was named its head and served in that position until Lithuania's occupation in 1940.
 Urbšys was imprisoned by the Soviet authorities in 1940 and deported to Siberia, where he spent the next 13 years in various prisons.
 Urbšys died in 1991, having lived long enough to see Lithuania's independence restored, and was buried in Petrašiūnai Cemetery, Kaunas.

 Biography

 Juozas Urbšys was born on 29 February 1896 in Šeteniai, a village north of Kėdainiai.
-In 1907 Urbšys attended a school in Panevėžys, graduating in 1914.
-Soon afterwards he pursued his education in Riga, Latvia.
-The outbreak of World War I interrupted his studies and he enlisted in the army in 1916.
+In 1907, Urbšys attended a school in Panevėžys, graduating in 1914.
+Soon afterwards, he pursued his education in Riga, Latvia.
+The outbreak of World War I interrupted his studies, and he enlisted in the army in 1916.
 A few years later, Urbšys completed his education at Chuguyevo Military School (Чугуево, now Chuhuiv in Ukraine), returning to Lithuania in 1918 after Lithuania re-established its independence.
 He continued to serve in the Lithuanian military until 1922.

-After joining the foreign service, Urbšys worked in Berlin, Germany between 1922 and 1927.
+After joining the foreign service, Urbšys worked in Berlin, Germany, from 1922 to 1927.
 His next assignment was in Paris, France, a post he held until 1932.
-Urbšys was then named Lithuanian Minister Extraordinary and Plenipotentiary to Latvia, although he did not hold this position for long; in 1934 he was appointed the head of the political department in the Foreign Affairs Ministry.
-In 1938 he became the Lithuanian Minister of Foreign Affairs.
-Urbšys' service in this capacity coincided with significant international developments.
+Urbšys was then named Lithuanian Minister Extraordinary and Plenipotentiary to Latvia, although he did not hold that position for long.
+In 1934, he was appointed the head of the political department in the Foreign Affairs Ministry.
+In 1938, he became the Lithuanian Minister of Foreign Affairs.
+Urbšys's service in this capacity coincided with significant international developments.

-Rumors arose in 1939 that Nazi Germany would attempt to re-annex the Baltic Seaport city of Klaipėda from Lithuania (part of the Memelland region, the city and its surrounding area had until 1919 been part of the German province of East Prussia).
-Urbšys had been representing Lithuania during the coronation of Pope Pius XII in Rome on 12 March; while returning to Lithuania, he stopped in Berlin in an attempt to clarify the rumors.
-On 20 March Ribbentrop, the German foreign minister, met with Urbšys.
-Ribbentrop demanded the cession of Klaipėda to Germany and threatened military action.
-Urbšys relayed the ultimatum to the Lithuanian government.
-While a clear deadline was not given, Lithuania was told to make a speedy decision, and that any clashes or German casualties would inevitably provoke a response from the German military.
-Without any material international support, Lithuania had no choice but to accept the ultimatum.
-Lithuanian diplomats characterized the acceptance as a "necessary evil" that preserved its independence and hoped it was merely a temporary retreat.
+Rumors arose in 1939 that Germany would attempt to recover the Baltic Sea port city of Memel from Lithuania (part of the Memelland region, the city and its surrounding area had until 1919 been part of the German province of East Prussia), which Lithuania had illegally invaded in January 1923.
+Urbšys had been representing Lithuania during the coronation of Pope Pius XII in Rome on 12 March; while returning to Lithuania, he stopped in Berlin in an attempt to clarify the rumours.
+On 20 March, Ribbentrop, the German Foreign Minister, met with Urbšys.
+Ribbentrop stated that the explosive situation in Memel could not continue "and suggested the Lithuanian Government send plenipotentiaries to Berlin in order to reach an agreement between the two countries on it."
+Urbšys said he "Would inform his government at once."
+Urbšys relayed the conversation to the Lithuanian government the following day.
+While a clear deadline was not given, Lithuania was told to reach a decision as soon as possible.
+Urbšys said "that minor clashes could occur at any time" and that he would like to have a definite time limit set.
+Ribbentrop replied that "matters in Lithuania were beyond our control" and that he could set no time limit but suggested that plenipotentiaries be sent to Germany as soon as possible.